 You'll need to consider the following questions:

 - Where do you want to locate the driveway?

 - What size should it be?
 Will you park on the drive, or simply use it as a means to get to your garage?
-For parking purposes, plan on a minimum length of 20' per vehicle.
-Single-car width is 9' to 12', and double is 20' to 24'.
+Length for parking purposes: Plan on a minimum length of 20' per vehicle.
+Width: Single-car width is 9' to 12', and double is 20' to 24'.

-- Does your local government specify driveway width and materials?
+- Does your local building code, HOA, or municipal government dictate Acceptable driveway width and materials?

 - Will the driveway be straight, curved, or angled?

-- Do you want any decorative effects such as special colors or textures?
+- Do you want any custom effects such as special colors or textures?

 Compare Driveway Materials

 The most common driveway materials are concrete, asphalt, pavers, brick, and gravel.
 Each type is listed individually below, with detailed information on price, types, and pros and cons.